Maiella: Scientific research

 The area of the Montagna della Maiella has been subject to a major international geoscientific research Project, TaskForceMajella, from 1998 up to 2005.
 Along the northern slope of the mountain for thousands of years, hydrocarbon extraction has occurred from spontaneous seepages and shallow wells.

 Cycling

 The Maiella, particularly the Blockhaus peak, is a popular ride for amateur cyclists and is also sometimes used for a stage of the Giro d'Italia.
 The first use by the race was in 1967, when Eddy Merckx won the stage.
 Merckx subsequently went on to establish a cycle manufacturing company and named one of his cycles after the Blockhaus.
-Subsequent Blockhaus stage victors were Franco Bitossi (1968), José Manuel Fuente (1972), Moreno Argentin (1984), Ivan Basso (2006), Franco Pellizotti (2009, subsequently disqualified), and Nairo Quintana (2017).
-The most recent inclusion of the Blockhaus on the Giro d'Italia was on 15 May 2022, when the stage was won by the Australian rider Jai Hindley.
+Subsequent Blockhaus stage victors were Franco Bitossi (1968), José Manuel Fuente (1972), Moreno Argentin (1984), Ivan Basso (2006), Franco Pellizotti (2009, subsequently disqualified), Nairo Quintana (2017) and Jai Hindley (2022).
+The most recent inclusion of the Blockhaus in the Giro d'Italia was on 15 May 2026, when the stage was won by the Danish rider Jonas Vingegaard.

-The Blockhaus climb will be used for the first time at the Giro d'Italia Women in the 2024 edition of the race.
+The Blockhaus climb was used for the first time in Giro d'Italia Women during stage 7 of the 2024 edition, in which Neve Bradbury won the stage.